TassianaMilka/Course/Alura/Programa ONE/Desenvolvimento Pessoal T7 - ONE /LinkedIn: como fazer o seu perfil trabalhar para você/README.md

 # The principals

-1. The importance of the social network Linkedin;
+1.The importance of the social network Linkedin;

-2. Operation;
+2.Operation;

-3. Ways to get results.
+3.Ways to get results.

 --------------------------------------------------------------------------------------------------------------------------------